A classification of postcritically finite Newton maps: Equivalence of abstract extended Newton graphs

-\begin{definition}[Newton ray grand orbit] Let $R$ be a Newton ray.
-The (forward) \emph{orbit} of $R$ is the set of all Newton rays $R'$ so that for some $k$, we have $\overline{f}^k(R)= R' \cup \mathcal{E}$ where $\mathcal{E}$ is a union of edges from $\Gamma$.
-The \emph{grand orbit} of a Newton ray edge $R$ in $\Sigma$ is the union of all Newton ray edges whose orbits intersect the orbit of $R$. \end{definition}
+\begin{definition}[Newton ray grand orbit] The (forward) \emph{orbit} of a Newton ray $R$ in an abstract extended Newton graph $\Sigma$ is the set of all Newton rays $R'$ in $\Sigma$ so that $f^k(R)$ contains $R'$ for some $k$.
+The \emph{grand orbit} of a Newton ray $R$ in $\Sigma$ is the union of all Newton rays $R'$ in $\Sigma$ whose orbit contains an edge in the orbit of $R$. \end{definition}

+\begin{remark}[Some simplifying assumptions] To simplify notation, we assume in Sections \ref{subsec_NewtonRayEndpoints} and \ref{subsec_EquivNewtonRayGO} that $\Sigma_1$ and $\Sigma_2$ are combinatorially and dynamically equal apart from their Newton rays.
+Specifically this means that the identity map on $\S^2$ induces a graph isomorphism between the Newton graphs of $\Sigma_1$ and $\Sigma_2$ (from now on denoted $\Gamma$), as well as the Hubbard trees.
+We also assume that $f_1=f_2$ on all vertices of $\Sigma_1$ and $\Sigma_2$ (the restriction to vertices of either graph map will be denoted $f$). \end{remark}

-In Section \ref{subsec_NewtonRayEndpoints} we describe how to alter the endpoints and accesses of Newton ray grand orbits in $\Sigma_1$ so that they coincide with those of $\Sigma_2$ (without changing the homotopy class of the graph map extension).
-Once this is done, a method is given in Section \ref{subsec_EquivNewtonRayGO} to determine whether the rays determine equivalent extensions across complementary components of $\Sigma_1^-$ and $\Sigma_2^-$ that contain non-degenerate Hubbard trees; accordingly, an equivalence is placed on Newton ray grand orbits.
-Finally the combinatorial equivalence of abstract extended Newton graphs is given in Section \ref{subsec_equivOnAENG} in terms of the equivalence on Newton ray grand orbits.
+In Section \ref{subsec_NewtonRayEndpoints} we describe how to alter the endpoints and accesses of Newton ray grand orbits in $\Sigma_1$ so that they coincide with those of $\Sigma_2$ without changing the homotopy class of the graph map extension.
+Once this is done, a method is given in Section \ref{subsec_EquivNewtonRayGO} to determine whether the rays yield equivalent extensions across complementary components of $\Sigma_1^-$ and $\Sigma_2^-$ that contain non-degenerate Hubbard trees; accordingly, an equivalence is placed on ray grand orbits.
+Finally the combinatorial equivalence of abstract extended Newton graphs is given in Section \ref{subsec_equivOnAENG} in terms of the equivalence on ray grand orbits.